veropetit/wrap_xspec/README.md

 # wrap_xspec

+NOT READY FOR USE YET -- STILL IN DEVELOPMENT

 Wrap_xspec is a wrapper module to facilitate work with pyXspec for users that are less experienced with regular-xspec and/or command-line tools in general.

 It supports an analysis workflow that emphasis clarity and reproducability through the use of python scripts or python notebooks.